 Starting an accounting business offers an opportunity to chart your own professional course and enjoy the flexibility and control of self-employment.
 Of course, there’s plenty of research and work involved in the process.
 You’ll want to be thorough and well-informed as you make decisions while taking steps to start your accounting business.

-Seven Steps to Start an Accounting Business
+7 Steps to Launch an Accounting Business

 1. Choose a Business Name